franciskyalo/sql_queries/README.md

 # **SQL QUERIES WORLD DATABASE🛢**
 ---
 ## Project Description
 This project focuses on analyzing data from the WORLD database, which includes three key tables: city, country, and countrylanguage.
 The aim is to gain insights into global demographics, language distribution, and regional characteristics.
-I utilized Python, Pandas, and MySQL to query and analyze the data, showcasing various SQL operations, stored procedures, and views.
+We utilize Python, Pandas, and MySQL to query and analyze the data, showcasing various SQL operations, stored procedures, and views.

 ---
 ## Relationship Entity Diagram
 The database consists of the following tables: